 - From the File Type drop-down list, select the file type for which you want to search: Continuous, Motion, Alarm, Face Capture, Cross Line Detection, Intrusion Detection, etc. - 3.
-Select the start time and end time. - 4.
+Select the start and end times. - 4.
 Click Search to find the matching files. - 5.
 In the list of snapshots, select the check box of the files you need and click Download.